Halfdan the Old: Döglings

-It is much to know,— wilt thou hear yet more?

 The name Ám agrees with that of a son of Dag in the Ættartolur and Jöfurmar is probably identical with Jöfur of the Ættartolur.
 Fradmar, Gyrd, Álf the Old, and the two Frekis bring the total to seven.
 Adding the names Óli and Arngrím to this list from the Ættartolur brings the tally to nine, as the Ættartolur promised.
 This may be coincidental.
 It is odd that the Hyndluljód here leaves out the only two names for which the Hversu provides descendants.
 It is possible that the following stanzas of the Hyndluljód down to stanza 24 cover otherwise unknown members of the Dögling lineage since stanza 23 at least returns to the Dödlings, providing the names of the twelve sons of Arngrím and the following stanza tells of their birth to Arngrím and Eyfura. Áli mentioned in stanza 14 of the Hyndluljód (quoted near the beginning of this article) may be identical to Óli son of Dag mentioned in the Ættartolur.